Technical Practice

 Self-hosted infrastructure built around digital sovereignty.

-A practical migration from US-based services to an operating stack I run myself across servers in Germany and Spain.
+A practical migration from large platform dependencies to an operating stack I run myself on multi-country infrastructure.

 03